 - Enter the SaltStack Config administrator user name and password used to access the specific host.

-- Click Validate to confirm your administrator access to the SaltStack Config service.
+- Click Validate to confirm your administrator access to SaltStack Config.

 If validation fails, make sure you entered the correct hostname, user name, and password.